inacta/platformserviceconfiguration-maven-plugin/README.md

 # platformserviceconfiguration-maven-plugin

-This plugin is meant to provide an easy way to configure services like keycloak or rabbitmq via REST calls.
-This means it is only possible to perform PUT and POST requests.
+This Maven plugin is meant to provide an easy way to configure services like Keycloak or RabbitMQ via REST calls.

-## Available goals
+## Available goal

-* configure
+* *configure*

 ## Getting started

-To use this plugin and start working with it, declare the platformserviceconfiguration-maven-plugin and add a pluginManagement entry.
+To use this plugin and start working with it, declare the *platformserviceconfiguration-maven-plugin* and add a *pluginManagement* entry.

     <packaging>pom</packaging>
     ....